Amethystic/VCLYSS/HardAntiCheat/bin/Debug/netstandard2.1/_ThunderstoreBuild/README.md

 This mod is a server-authoritative anti-cheat designed to block common exploits by making the server the source of truth for player actions.
 It is highly configurable, allowing hosts to tailor the detections to their server's needs.

-All detected infractions are logged with player details in the `BepInEx\plugins\HardAntiCheat_InfractionLog.txt` file for server admin review.
+All detected infractions are logged with player details in the `BepInEx\plugins\HardAntiCheat\HardAntiCheat_InfractionLog.txt` file for server admin review.

 ## Instructions